Big Boy Restaurants: Big Boy statues

-Early versions of the West Coast Big Boy statues were gigantic, measuring up to 16 ft tall with later versions as short as 4 ft.
+Early versions of the West Coast Big Boy statues were large, measuring up to 16 ft tall with later versions as short as 4 ft.
 The early statues always included the Big Boy hamburger above the mascot's raised right arm; much later versions eliminated the hamburger with both arms clutching the suspenders instead.
 The hamburger remained a part of the Frisch's East Coast statues, though the slingshot was eliminated from the figure's back pocket.
 Although still used by that chain, some Frisch's restaurants currently display the West Coast statue instead.

 Occasionally Big Boy statues have come into conflict with local zoning ordinances.
 In 2002, Tony Matar, a Big Boy franchisee in Canton, Michigan, was cited in violation of local sign ordinances.
 The town claimed the statue was a prohibited second sign; Matar asserted that the 7 ft statue was a sculpture, not a sign.
-A 2004 compromise allows the existing statue to remain with the words "Big Boy" removed from the figure's bib.
+A 2004 compromise allows the existing statue to remain with the words Big Boy removed from the figure's bib.
 When a Brighton, Michigan, franchise closed in early 2015 for financial reasons, zoning codes caused the entire sign – topped with a rotating Big Boy statue – to be taken down before the restaurant could be reopened.
-In contrast, the planning commission in Norco, California — known as Horsetown USA — was concerned that the statue was not Western enough.
-In response, the restaurant's Big Boy statue is now outfitted wearing a cowboy hat and boots.
+In contrast, the planning commission in Norco, California – known as Horsetown USA – was concerned that the statue was not Western enough.
+In response, the restaurant's Big Boy statue was outfitted with a cowboy hat and boots.

 A few other modified statues are in official use.
 In Cincinnati's Great American Ball Park, a Frisch's statue is painted wearing a 1970s Reds baseball uniform with a Reds ballcap added.
 Frisch's Big Boy hamburgers are sold at two of the park's concession booths.
-Rather than modifying a typical statue, the Big Boy restaurants in Manistique and St. Ignace, Michigan, display full scale moose statues dressed in checkered overalls with "Big Boy" printed across the chest.
-To conform with Gaylord, Michigan's, Alpine theme, the local restaurant's statue previously wore a green Tyrolean hat.
-(The restaurant was rebuilt in 2016, and no longer displays the modified statue.)
+Rather than modifying a typical statue, the Big Boy restaurants in Manistique and St. Ignace, Michigan, display full scale moose statues dressed in checkered overalls with Big Boy printed across the chest.
+To conform with Gaylord, Michigan's Alpine theme, the local restaurant's statue previously wore a green Tyrolean hat.
+The restaurant was rebuilt in 2016 without the modified statue.

 In March 2017, Frisch's unveiled a restyled statue.
 The new statue resembles the West Coast design but wears striped overalls like the original East Coast Big Boy.
 The debut statue wearing a Reds uniform is placed near the existing statue at Great American Ball Park; another is planned for an unnamed Frisch's restaurant.
 Frisch's will gradually swap the new statues for existing restaurant statues in need of repair.

 Because of the closing or separation of former Big Boy restaurants, many West Coast statues were acquired by private individuals, and often traded through eBay.
 Smaller versions of the statues are sold as coin banks and bobblehead figures.
 The three-dimensional Big Boy figure was also used on early ashtrays, salt and pepper shakers, wooden counter displays and as small unpainted pewter models.